miniconnect/holodb/README.md

 The `valuesTextKind` key can be used to generate dummy text in various forms.
 These are based on randomly mixed words from the "lorem ipsum" text, supplemented with some English conjunctions.
-The values will not be indexed
-(for an indexed column containing single words, use the `valuesBundle` key with the value "lorem").
 The available values are as follows:

 | Text kind | Example | Description |